virtualzone/jwt-auth-proxy/docs/integration.md

 * ```X-Forwarded-Proto``` (XFP): The protocol (HTTP or HTTPS) the client used to connect to the proxy.

 ## Calling the Backend API
 To call the backend-facing API, invoke REST-based HTTP requests from your backend to JWT Auth Proxy's backend-facing REST service.
 This service is usually listening on port 8443 and requires a valid mTLS certificate.
+Please refer to the [Setup page](setup.md) for more information.

+## Example
+Please refer to the [example at GitHub](https://github.com/virtualzone/jwt-auth-proxy/tree/master/example) to see how JWT Auth Proxy integrates with your frontend and backend.